NVIDIA/NeMo/docs/source/checkpoints/intro.rst

 A ``.qnemo`` checkpoint, similar to ``.nemo`` checkpoints, is a tar file that bundles the model configuration specified in the ``config.json`` file along with the ``rank{i}.safetensors`` files.
 These ``.safetensors`` files store the model weights for each rank individually.
 In addition, a ``tokenizer_config.yaml`` file is saved, containing only the tokenizer section from the original NeMo ``model_config.yaml`` file.
 This configuration file defines the tokenizer used by the given model.

-When working with large quantized LLMs, it is recommended that you use a directory rather than a tar file.
+When working with large quantized LLMs, it is recommended that you leave the checkpoint uncompressed as a directory rather than a tar file.
 You can control this behavior by setting the ``compress`` flag when exporting quantized models in `PTQ configuration file <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/language_modeling/conf/megatron_gpt_ptq.yaml>`_.

 The following example shows the contents of a quantized model intended to be served using two GPUs (ranks):